Fantastica Mania

-Fantastica Mania, sometimes spelled as Fantasticamania, is a series of annual professional wrestling shows co-promoted by Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) and Japanese New Japan Pro-Wrestling (NJPW).
-Fantastica Mania is a series of two to seven shows that have taken place in Japan, in January of each year since 2010.
-At the end of the 2020 tour, 56 Fantastica Mania shows will have taken place.
+Fantastica Mania is a series of annual professional wrestling shows co-promoted by Mexican professional wrestling promotion Consejo Mundial de Lucha Libre (CMLL) and Japanese New Japan Pro-Wrestling (NJPW), with Revolution Pro Wrestling (RevPro) also co-promoting Fantastica Mania shows in the UK with CMLL.
+Fantastica Mania is a series of two to seven shows that have taken place in Japan, in January/February of each year since 2011.
+Since its inception in 2011, 75 Fantastica Mania shows have taken place.